-The Difference Between Band "Buy-Out" and a Rider
+How to Know the Difference Between a Band Buy-Out and a Rider

-The rider is a standard contract item, and other than actually playing on stage, it is usually musicians' favorite part of the show.
+When booking a concert or gig, the rider is a standard contract item.
+Other than actually playing on stage, it is usually musicians' favorite part of the show.
 Promoters aren't so crazy about riders, because it's not a fixed cost, and can vary greatly from one musician to another.

-A rider is usually where any preferences, dietary or otherwise, will be clearly spelled out with specific information.
+You can note preferences, dietary or otherwise, clearly spelled out with specific information in a rider.
 If a band member wants a vegetarian meal or has a food allergy, that would be covered under the rider.

-But riders can go beyond basic food and beverage, and this is where costs can pile up for the show promoters.
-Dressing rooms, including furniture preferences, flowers, WiFi access and other creature comforts could be included.
+This is where costs can pile up for the show promoters.
+Dressing rooms, including furniture preferences, flowers, WiFi access and other comforts could be included.
 Needless to say, not every musician is really in the position to demand an elaborate rider, but promoters have to decide whether the ones who bring in a lot of ticket sales are worth the variable costs to keep them happy.

-For promoters, a buy-out arrangement is a much more cost-effective way to try to keep performers fed and soothed.
-Instead of actually buying whatever food, drink, and other amenities musicians demand, the buy-out is a lump sum paid to the band, so they can buy their own stuff.
+This is a way to try to keep performers fed and soothed.
+Instead of actually buying whatever food, drink, and other amenities musicians demand, the buy-out is a lump sum paid to the band so they can buy their own stuff.

 Sometimes, musicians prefer this kind of arrangement, because they can get exactly what they want.

 Buy-outs are usually a better deal for promoters.